hackforla/peopledepot/docs/contributing/tools/uv.md

 We're using `uv` to compile and install python dependencies, which replaces the functionalities of `pip` and `pip-tools`. `uv` can also create and maintain a virtual environment but we're not using it for now.
 In fact, we're suppressing it with the `--system` option during `uv pip install`.

 `uv` is already part of the `docker` image, so there's no need to install it on the host.
-It does require prepending the docker-compose information to run, for example: `docker-compose exec web uv pip compile requirements.in -o requirements.txt`.
-We'll omit the `docker-compose exec web` portion from now on in this document.
+It does require prepending the docker compose information to run, for example: `docker compose exec web uv pip compile requirements.in -o requirements.txt`.
+We'll omit the `docker compose exec web` portion from now on in this document.

 `requirements.in` is the requirements file and `uv pip compile` generates `requirement.txt`, with pinned versions, similar to lock files in other languages.